-Apart from the claim that “Allah” is the name of the moon god, the Christian missionaries also tend assert this claim by questioning why do Muslims use the crescent moon as a symbol for their religion, or why is the moon being used in Islam to mark a new month in the Islamic lunar calendar.
+Apart from the claim that “Allah” is the name of the moon god, the Christian missionaries also tend assert this claim by questioning why the crescent moon in Islam is used as a symbol to represent the religion, or why is the crescent moon or full moon used in Islam to mark a new month in the Islamic lunar calendar.

 To begin, let us define the meaning of the Arabic word “Allah”, as used by Muslims to refer to God.
 Lane’s Lexicon defines the meaning of the word “Allah” as referring to “the only true god”:

-Islam and the Moon
+Islam and the Crescent Moon

 Islam never teaches nor does it expound moon worship.
-It in fact repudiates it, as the following verse confirms :
+It, in fact, repudiates it, as the following verse confirms :

-“Among His Signs are the Night and the Day and the Sun and Moon.
+- “Among His Signs are the Night and the Day and the Sun and Moon.
 Prostrate (adore) not to the Sun and the Moon but prostrate to God, Who created them, if it is Him ye wish to serve.”
 (Qur’an, 41 : 37)

 “They ask you, [O Muhammad], about the new moons.
 Say, “They are measurements of time for the people and for Hajj.”
 And it is not righteousness to enter houses from the back, but righteousness is [in] one who fears Allah.
 And enter houses from their doors.
 And fear Allah that you may succeed.”
 (Qur’an, 2:189)

 We are also informed of the following :

 “Seest thou not that God merges Night into Day and He merges Day into Night ; that he has subjected the sun and the moon (to His Law), each running its course for a term appointed : and that God is well acquainted with all that ye do?”
 (Qur’an, 31:29)

 If Allah” (God) is indeed the “moon god” as claimed by misguided Christians, why would that very same “moon-god” create the moon for the use of mankind ?